skymankarfield/fAARS-who-is-the-rooster/README.md

 * 21 = No game ECA rules corresponding to this event were found
 * 22 = Error inserting game object collections into the database
 * 23 = No game object collections entry found in database with given keys
+* 24 = Error creating scheduled event.
+The time set is in the past